Home

 Amphitrite Goddess of the Sea

-In Greek mythology, Amphitrite, goddess of the Sea, was one of the fifty Nereids, that is a daughter of Nereus and Doris - that's what Hesiod writes in his Theogony (but Apollodorus says her parents were Oceanus and Thetys).
+In Greek mythology, Amphitrite goddess of the Sea was one of the fifty Nereids, that is a daughter of Nereus and Doris - that's what Hesiod writes in his Theogony (but Apollodorus says her parents were Oceanus and Thetys).
 Her Roman equivalent was Salacia, god Neptune's wife.

 She spent most of the time singing and dancing with her sisters.
 One day Poseidon, god of the sea, saw her near the island of Naxos and fell in love with her.
 He kidnapped her and made her his wife.